 While it’s true that aging brings with it many challenges and changes, that doesn’t mean that your loved one’s quality of life has to diminish.
 In fact, there are many ways that you can help them maintain their quality of life as they age with these senior care tips.

 1. Encourage Them to Exercise Daily

 Exercise is the best way to combat mobility limitations, which is the most common disability among seniors.
-Not only will regular exercise improve their mobility and balance, but it will also lower your loved one’s risk of heart disease, diabetes and other chronic conditions.
-In order for your loved one to reap the most benefits, make sure their fitness routine is well-rounded, meaning that it includes a variety of aerobic, balance and strength-training exercises.
+Not only will regular exercise improve their mobility and balance, but it will also lower your loved one’s risk of heart disease, diabetes, and other chronic conditions.
+For your loved one to reap the most benefits, make sure their fitness routine is well-rounded, meaning that it includes a variety of aerobic, balance, and strength-training exercises.

 2. Keep Their Mind Sharp

 Although it’s often overlooked, staying mentally active is just as important as physical activity.
-Luckily, there are plenty of brain-stimulating activities you and your loved one can enjoy together, like puzzles, reading, arts, crafts and even learning a new language.
+Luckily, there are plenty of brain-stimulating activities you and your loved one can enjoy together, like puzzles, reading, arts and crafts, and even learning a new language.

 3. Prepare Nutritious Meals Together

 Many seniors feel less comfortable cooking meals for themselves as they age, leading many to rely on processed foods.
 Although convenient, these foods are high in sodium, fats, and sugars – all of which damage a senior’s health.
 To ensure your loved one is getting the necessary nutrients, create a meal plan for them filled with fresh fruits, vegetables, fish, and other healthy foods, and assist them in cooking the meals.

 4. Promote Socialization